WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### mixOmics - Research - Data Science or Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

+## Previous projects

+### Capacity Planning (Storage and Compute) - Professional - Data Science or Software Engineering
+This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
+For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)